davidlarsson33/Web-shop-under-attack/README.md

 9. Note the console log that was not there before.

 ### Comments
 The stored XSS attack has been successful.
-Now everytime a user visits the reviews-section the payload of the attacker will get executed (given that js is enabeled in the client's browser).
+Now everytime a user visits the reviews-section the payload of the attacker will get executed (given that js is enabled in the client's browser).
 In this case every user will get an console log of the above statements.
-The console.log could be replaced by something more malicious as beeing done in the session hijacking attack below.
+The console.log could be replaced by something more malicious as being done in the session hijacking attack below.

 <br>